PenFed Student Loan Refinance Review At A Glance:

 - Able to provide proof of income and meet the borrower credit requirements

-Cosigners must meet all of PenFed’s eligibility requirements, too.
-Borrowers also have to be a PenFed Credit Union member to refinance their student loans with the institution.
-There is no requirement for military service, and borrowers only need to sign up to become a member after they’re approved.
+Additionally, you must be a PenFed Credit Union member to refinance your student loans with the institution.
+There is no requirement for military service and borrowers can wait to sign up to become a member until after they’re approved.

 PenFed student loan refinance application process

 Applying for a loan with PenFed is a two-step process.
 First, you’ll have to disclose information that allows PenFed to conduct an initial credit review to determine your interest rate.

 This information includes your name, email address, home address, education level, current salary and housing expenses.
 All of this information will lead to a “soft” credit inquiry or pull and won’t affect your credit score.
 At this point, you can see what type of APR you’re eligible for.

 After reviewing your interest rate offer, you can opt to complete the application process, which includes a “hard” credit pull.
 Hard credit checks may impact your credit score temporarily.
 PenFed requires the following items to complete your application process:

 - Income verification (paystub or tax return)

 - Photo ID (driver’s licenses, passport or state-issued ID card)